Roadrunner (Jonathan Richman song): Influence

 On February 13, 2013, then State Representative Marty Walsh introduced a bill to have "Roadrunner" named official rock song of Massachusetts.
 Richman however came out against this saying, "I don't think the song is good enough to be a Massachusetts song of any kind."
 Comedian and Massachusetts native John Hodgman came out in support of Walsh's bill, saying the song was, "woven as deeply into the cultural landscape of Massachusetts as the Turnpike itself.
 It is the pulsing sound of the night and the future.
 It connects the midnight ride of Paul Revere with the dream of every Massachusetts teenager who has just gotten their license and is discovering the Freedom Trail that is Route 128 after the last movie lets out."
-An Act designating the song “Roadrunner” as the official rock song of the Commonwealth of Massachusetts was proposed by David Paul Linsky and Denise Provost and ordered to a third reading on 2019-04-19.
+An Act designating the song "Roadrunner" as the official rock song of the Commonwealth of Massachusetts was proposed by Representatives David Linsky and Denise Provost and ordered to a third reading on April 19, 2018.

+The Roadrunner music venue, which opened in Boston in 2022, is named after the song.